u1i/apibuilder/apibuilder-msql.md

 ## 3 - Install API Builder and Create a Project

-Open your Terminal (or Command Prompt) and go to your working directory (e.g. $HOME/projects), then do install API Builder like this:
+Open your Terminal (or Command Prompt) and go to your working directory (e.g. $HOME/projects), then install API Builder like this:

 `npm install -g @axway/api-builder`
 `api-builder init myproject`